malteklaassen/pg_ss2016/README.md

 vortrag_1 contains the introductory talk.

+vortrag_2 contains the final presentation.

-projektarbeit contains the actual project
+projektarbeit contains the actual project.

-basicproxy is a (failed) attempt of implementing our own reverse proxy
+Licenses can be found in the specific subfolders.